Northeus/mrlgrl/README.md

 ## Usage
 To use the application see `mrlgrl -h` for the help, or `mrlgrl [module] -h`.
+You have to execute every command within the project folder.

 The Quartus II binaries are automatically detected, use `mrlgrl status` to see, if the Quartus II was found.
 If the automatic detection failed, you have to